Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise: SDEs with multiplicative stable L evy noise

 \begin{lemma} For each $0\le\epsilon\le1$, the process $\tilde X^{x,\epsilon}$ possesses a unique invariant distribution $\mu_\epsilon$ on $\T^d$.
 Moreover, there exist positive constants $C$ and $\rho$, depending only on $d,\alpha, \|b\|_0,\|c\|_0, h_0,h_1$, such that for any periodic bounded Borel function $f$ on $\R^d$ (i.e., $f$ is Borel bounded on $\T^d$),

 for every $t\ge0$. \end{lemma}

 \begin{proof} One can find a version of Doeblin-type result in \cite[Theorem 3.3.1, 3.3.2]{BLP78}, which states that for a Markov process with transition probability densities bounded from below by a positive constant, it has a unique invariant probability measure and the associated semigroup converges exponentially fast.
 Therefore, it is enough to ensure that the transition probability density $p^\e(1;x,y)$ is bounded from below by a positive constant, which follows immediately from the density estimates in Lemma \ref{martingale-prob}.
-Moreover, the two constants $C$ and $\rho$ are related to the lower bound of $p^\e(1;x,y)$.
-Since the generator of each semigroup $\{P^\e_t\}$ is $\tilde\L^\alpha_\e=\A^{\sigma,\nu^\alpha}+ (b+\e^{\alpha-1}c)\cdot\nabla$, the constant $C_1$ associated to $p^\e(t;x,y)$ in Lemma \ref{martingale-prob} are related to $d,\alpha, \|b+\e^{\alpha-1}c\|_0, h_0,h_1$.
-Hence, for $\e\in[0,1]$, constants $C$ and $\rho$ can be chosen to depend only on $d,\alpha, \|b\|_0,\|c\|_0, h_0,h_1$. \end{proof}
+Moreover, one can also realize from \cite[Theorem 3.3.1, 3.3.2]{BLP78} that the two constants $C$ and $\rho$ are only related to the lower bound of $p^\e(1;x,y)$.
+The only thing left is to verify the dependence of the constants $C$ and $\rho$.
+In particular, they can be chosen uniformly in $\e\in[0,1]$.